Published: | Last Updated: April 27, 2023

 View our interactive tax map to see where you are in the tax process.
 It could help you navigate your way through the IRS.

-The NFTL is released after the balance due is full paid, the time in which the IRS has to collect has expired, or the IRS agrees to compromise the balance owed by accepting an Offer in Compromise.
+The NFTL is released when either the balance is full paid, the time when the IRS can collect has expired, or the IRS accepts an Offer in Compromise.

 The Taxpayer Advocate Service is an independent organization within the IRS that helps taxpayers and protects taxpayers’ rights.
 We can offer you help if your tax problem is causing a financial difficulty, you’ve tried and been unable to resolve your issue with the IRS, or you believe an IRS system, process, or procedure just isn’t working as it should.
 If you qualify for our assistance, which is always free, we will do everything possible to help you.